vnguy072/sql_walmart_sales-/README.md

 GROUP BY Temp_Range
 ORDER BY Avg_Sales DESC;
 ```
-6.Calculate 4-week moving average of sales for each store.
+6. Calculate 4-week moving average of sales for each store.
 Compare with actual sales to identify weeks with unusual fluctuations
 ```sql
 WITH store_weekly AS (
 SELECT